 Lightweight Lotus Elise sports car priorities handling and performance above all else

-The Lotus Elise has come to represent everything that Lotus cars stand for.
+The Lotus Elise was first introduced in 1996 and has come to represent everything that Lotus cars stand for.
 It's lightweight, stripped-out, agile and communicative, making it one of the finest handling cars on the road.
 All that performance and pin-sharp handling comes at the expense of practicality, comfort and refinement, though.
-At the time of writing Lotus offers two variants of the Elise – the standard car powered by a 1.6-litre engine and the more powerful Elise S with a 217bhp 1.8-litre engine.

 As an all-rounder we'd suggest the Elise Sport 220 is the one to go for, but if you’re a competitive soul and like flexing your muscles on track, then the Cup version could well tempt you.

 The Lotus Elise is available with a 1.8-litre, four-cylinder engine in two states of tune.
 The Sport 220 offers 217bhp, while the Cup 250 makes a stronger case for itself with 243bhp.
 Both have identical torque figures at 184lb ft, but the Cup 250 develops its pulling power lower down the rev range.
 Acceleration from 0-62mph takes 4.6 seconds and 4.3 seconds respectively, with the pair moving on to ample top speeds of 145mph and 150mph via the six-speed manual transmission.
 The Elise is also one of the few cars on the road with no power steering, which results in a fantastic accuracy and amount of feel through the wheel.